kyma-project/kyma-environment-broker/docs/03-10-orchestration.md

 For now, there is only one **parallel** strategy with two types of schedule:

 - Immediate - schedules the upgrade operations instantly.
-- MaintenanceWindow - schedules the upgrade operations with the maintenance time windows specified for a given SKR.
+- MaintenanceWindow - schedules the upgrade operations with the maintenance time windows specified for a given Kyma runtime.

 You can also configure how many upgrade operations can be executed in parallel to accelerate the process.
 Specify the **parallel** object in the request body with **workers** field set to the number of concurrent executions for the upgrade operations.